 When the COVID-19 pandemic hit in 2020, millions of restaurant employees faced unemployment.
 As businesses return to typical conditions, many restaurants face employment shortages.
 The small staff they had during the height of the pandemic is no longer sufficient as customers return to restaurants in large numbers.

 Restaurants and other food service industries are still below pre-pandemic employment levels.
-As a restaurant owner, you may struggle to provide adequate staff, especially for busy shifts.
-These challenges make scheduling more complicated, and you may need to schedule fewer people than you would like to staff all shifts.
+As a restaurant owner, you may need help to provide adequate staff, especially for busy shifts.
+These challenges make scheduling more complicated and you may need to schedule fewer people than you would like to staff all shifts.

 PourMyBeer technology can help your restaurant address and recover from restaurant labor shortages.
 As a restaurant owner, you work tirelessly to provide a valuable customer experience for your guests.
 Your limited staff works hard to ensure customers love visiting your business and want to come back again.